 Alternatively, if your input is not a sample sheet, simply set your cumulus_inputs.json as:

 where all the rest parameters remain the same.
+Import cumulus workflow to your workspace as usual.

 Run the following command in the same directory of your cumulus_inputs.json file: